 - As you can see on the original paper pattern, our diamond quilting pattern is made up of 1½” spaced lines on the diagonal.
 You can use the pattern as a guide to draw in the guidelines with a standard ruler, or try our option of using a Quilter’s Square-Up Ruler, placing the point of the square at the center of the pocket’s upper seamed edge.
 Draw in lines along each outer edge of the ruler as starting lines, then draw in the additional lines at 1½” increments.

 - Whichever method you use, make sure you are working with a marking tool that will easily wipe away or will vanish with exposure to the air or the heat of an iron.

 - Start at the lower edge of the pocket and stitch up along one drawn line.

 - When you get to the upper edge, slow down so you can watch each stitch.
-Take ONE stitch off the top seamed edge, stopping with the needle in the down position.
+Take ONE stitch off the top seamed edge (onto the plate), stopping with the needle in the down position.
 Lift up the presser foot and pivot so you are now ready to stitch the adjacent line.
 This creates a very nicely finished upper edge to the pocket without the need to backstitch!

 - Continue stitching all the lines in the same manner.

 - When done, remove the two lines of machine basting along the top.